 You use this survival cooking option by bringing your food to a boil and then place it in the center of the Wonder Oven (aka Wonder Box) and put the cushion on top of it.
 The food will continue to cook without using any power what so ever.

 Plus, you can make it yourself for very little money.
 Again, if you are someone looking for survival cooking options but are working on a budget, then this might be something worth considering.
 It is basically a powerless crockpot which is something I had only dreamed of until now.

 Do you have an outdoor grill?
 Well, that’s great and certainly a viable option for survival cooking.
 Obviously, since I’ve already mentioned it here in this post.

 However, I have a wood-burning grill as a solid back up in my outdoor kitchen.
 After being caught that time with no way to cook besides my gas grill for all of those days, I have made preparations to not be in that predicament again.

 As mentioned, I now have a wood stove, and we still have our gas grill too.
 Yet, I kept thinking the whole time during that storm, “What am I going to do if my gas runs out?”

 Then I thought after we installed our wood stove months later, “What am I going to do if I’m in the dead of summer with no power?”
 Our woodstove gets HOT!

-So that is when my husband and I came up with the idea of an outdoor kitchen area.
-We made an outdoor wood burning grill from an old barrel with a lid.
+That is when my husband and I came up with the idea of an outdoor kitchen area.
+We made an outdoor wood-burning grill from an old barrel with a lid.
 We painted the outside, placed a grill grate inside of it, and have a lid to contain the heat.

 10. Camping Oven